ryanmasondavies/Specify/README.md

 Subject
 -------

 Note: expectation library must provide support for subjects.
-(Should)[] is one such library.
+(Posit)[] is one such library.

 A subject block identifies the object being described in the current context.
 Expectations made with no subject instead use the result of the closest subject block.